paulness/gatsby-starter-personal-blog/content/posts/2017-10-05--phonegap-large-sqlitedatabase/index.md

 ## Attaching multiple databases

 On the device itself, there was a filesystem limitation of 2GB per file.
-I had to attach multiple sqlite database to avoid the 2GB file size limitation.
+I had to attach multiple SQLite databases to avoid the 2GB file size limitation.
 See PhoneGap plugin JavaScript code below:

 ``` javascript
 self.db = window.sqlitePlugin.openDatabase("npi-lookup-database-v2.db", "1.0", "lookup", -1);